Shippable/docs/sources/ci/push-amazon-ecr.md

 integrations:
   hub:
-    - integrationName: myIntegration    #replace with your integration name
+    - integrationName: ecr-integration    #replace with your integration name
       type: ecr
       branches:
         only:
           - master